Sarasa Balussery

 Sarasa Balussery is a stage actress in Kerala and a film actress in Malayalam cinema.
 Her films include Sudani from Nigeria (2018), Virus (2019), Thirike (2021) and Dakini (2018).

-She became more popular after she was cast in Malayalam film along with Savithri Shreedharan in Sudani from Nigeria in 2018 and the movie was successful and her performance received various awards.
+She became more popular after being cast in the 2018 Malayalam film Sudani from Nigeria, which was successful and her performance received various awards.

 Personal life

 Sarasa has acted for five decades on the Malayalam stage.
 Her association was with Kozhikode based drama theaters such as Kalinga, Sangamam, Stage Inda, Chiranthana and she performed in numerous plays.
 Three decades ago she was cast in the Malayalam film Uyarum Njan Nadake, which was an early Mohanlal film, as the mother role.